PlayFab/MpsAgent/README.md

 These two helper libraries are used by LocalMultiplayerAgent and the production [Azure PlayFab Multiplayer Servers service](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/).

+> If you want to test your Linux game servers on Kubernetes, check out [our new developer tool, thundernetes](https://github.com/PlayFab/thundernetes).

 ## Building

 You need to have [.NET Core](https://dotnet.microsoft.com/download) installed and then just run ...